When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Do You Need a Prescription for a CPAP Machine?

 All PAP machines require a prescription from a physician.
-The Food and Drug Administration regulates them as Class II medical devices .
+The U.S. Food and Drug Administration (FDA) regulates them as class II medical devices .
 Consulting with a licensed medical professional is essential to ensuring that the therapy is safe and effective.
-Your doctor may also order an overnight titration study to determine the best pressure setting for you.
+Your doctor may also order a titration study to determine the best pressure setting for you.

 Medicare and health insurance plans usually cover part of the cost of a CPAP machine.
 How much your plan covers may depend on the severity of your symptoms.